1. What are some of the concerns that you help people to solve?

 Providing the client with an appropriate investment takes place only after we determine their purpose and intended result.
 In addition to the standard practices of risk modeling and client preference, we also need to fully understand what the investments need to do for you.
 Different techniques apply to those wishing to grow their assets over time, take income immediately or in the near future, or have individual tax planning considerations that require a different investment style to meet those needs.
 We belong to an independent Broker/Dealer.
 We are not restricted or enticed to use “in-house” investment products.
 We freely trade on all the major exchanges.
 We do not do “boiler plate” investing.

 4. Will I be working only with you or with a team?

 I will be the main contact as your financial planner.

-Internally – We have 30 plus advisors.
+Internally – We believe in a team approach when working with our clients.
 Depending on the complexity of your situation, I will introduce and bring in other professionals.
 We also have assistants and a Para-planner to help with the business and daily processes.